geigi/cozy/README.md

 - Playback speed control for each book individually
 - Search your library
 - Sort your audio books by author, reader & name
-- drag & drop to import new audiobooks
+- Drag & Drop to import new audiobooks
-- multiple storage location support
+- Add mulitple storage locations
 - Mpris integration (Media keys & playback info for desktop environment)
-- developed on Fedora and tested under elementaryOS
+- Developed on Fedora and tested under elementaryOS

 ## How can I get it?
 ### Flatpak